wp-plugins/special-teaser-widget/readme.txt

 = 1.3 =

-* More functionality was needed for &#197;bo Underr&#228;ttelser and style-id's are better sanitezed now
+* More functionality was needed for &#197;bo Underr&#228;ttelser and style-id's are better sanitized now

+= 1.4 =

+* Better auto excerpt
+* Better title and alt tags for the pictures

+= 1.5 =

+* Complete overhaul of the code
+* Hooks into the [Ads Easy Plugin](http://wordpress.org/extend/plugins/adeasy) if Google AdSense Tags are in use

 == Upgrade Notice ==